 Prior to joining Erikson, Mark Nagasawa held a postdoctoral position at Arizona State University coordinating a statewide, five-year, mixed method evaluation of Arizona’s efforts to develop a more coherent heath and child development system of services for young children and their families.

-His broad research interests focus on the cultural and historical factors involved in education policy-making and how these, and related social policies, variously affect people in local communities.
-These interests are influenced by a background that includes experiences as a social worker and preschool director for an urban school district, as a policy analyst in the Arizona Governor’s Office, and as an early childhood special education program specialist with the Arizona Department of Education.
+His current scholarly work is focusing on interrogating prevailing ideas of quality in early childhood settings, the practice of participatory research and evaluation, collaboration among the adults in children’s lives, and joining with practitioners in the telling of their stories.
+These interests are influenced by a background as a social worker and preschool director for an urban school district, as a policy analyst in the Arizona Governor’s Office, and as an early childhood special education program specialist with the Arizona Department of Education.

 Areas of Expertise